Eonil/DataSignalGraph.Swift/README.md

 -	Transition
 -	Termination

-Please note that signals does not provides timing information.
-A transition can be sent before or after the actual transition happens, and source state can actually be non-existent.
+Please note that signals does not provide timing guarantee.
+A transition can be sent asynchronously (after or even before!) from actual transition happens, and source state can actually be non-existent.
 So you shouldn't depend on the timing of signal receiving, and should reconstruct everything only from the information passed with the signal itself.

 Transition passes mutation command instead of state snapshot.
+There're many reasons of sending mutation command.

+-	Some subsystems need mutation *ordering* information to perform processing correctly.
+For example, sometimes end-users want to know which one of deletion or insertion happen first or last precisely.
+Snapshot of diff-set are not approptiate for this purpose.

+-	Current view systems are usually state-ful, and works far better with diff-set rather than full state.
+If I send snapshot, views need to resolve the diffset.

-This is mainly for optimization.
-Because you usually need to transform signals, and passing full state snapshot usually means full conversion that is usually inacceptable cost.
+-	Because you usually need to transform signals, and passing full state snapshot usually means full conversion that is usually inacceptable cost.
+	This will affect performance.

 If you think there're too many mutations so sending snapshot is faster, then you can send pair of termination/initiation signals instead of.
 Which means resetting